perokvist/event-driven-architecture/integration.md

 ![Context to context communication](assets/context_outbox_dispatcher.png)

+When using an EventStore, the outbox might not be needed, the disptacher could subscribe to changes or pull the "all" stream or equivilant.

 ---

 **Note** The example above does't imply usage of DTC.
 Just some for of implemention of the outbox pattern.